janveverka/CMSSW_Daq_SingleMachineTest/README.md

 2. Setup CMSSW

-    TEST_DIR is the path to the directory that will contain the CMSSW configuration files.
+    `$TEST_DIR` gives the full path to the directory that will contain the CMSSW configuration files.
 Below we default to a temporary directory under `/tmp/$USER` where `$USER` stands for your user name.
 This should generally work on `lxplus` but is not mandatory.
 You should be able to change this to whatever path you like as long as you have permisson to write there.

         TEST_DIR=$(mktemp -d -p /tmp/$(whoami))
         cd $TEST_DIR